-- Or successful completion of: A) Transfer requirement: see Nursing Program - Must be completed prior to the beginning NUR 1519 - (C) A grade of "C" must be achieved in all courses required for this degree with the exception of POLSC 1113 and HIST 1483 or 1493 (a grade of "D" is minimum). - + All Nursing major courses have pre- and co-requisite courses which are listed with Course Descriptions in this Catalog.
-These courses also have clinical components which require purchase of liability insurance, immunizations and health records, a clinical uniform, and extensive background checks. - ++Special Admissions Procedures: Background Checks: Due to clinical agency requirements, the Division of Health Professions requires an Oklahoma State Bureau of Investigation (OSBI) background check with a criminal history search, a sex offender search and a violent offender search.
-A more extensive nationwide Investigative Background Report (IBR) is also required.
-The student is responsible for payment for both reports.
-Clinical agency representative(s) review the reports, without access to identifying information, that have criminal history.
-The facility alone can accept or deny clinical access to a student.
-If a student is denied access to clinical sites he/she will be unable to successfully complete the course or the program.
-Any break in continuous enrollment will require additional OSBI checks and Investigative Background Reports.
+- Or successful completion of: A) Transfer requirement: see Nursing Program - Must be completed prior to the beginning NUR 1519 - (C) A grade of "C" must be achieved in all courses required for this degree with the exception of POLSC 1113 and HIST 1483 or 1493 (a grade of "D" is minimum) - + All Nursing major courses have pre- and co-requisite courses which are listed with Course Descriptions in this Catalog These courses also have clinical components which require purchase of liability insurance, immunizations and health records, a clinical uniform, and extensive background checks. - ++ Special Admissions Procedures: Background Checks:Due to clinical agency requirements, the Division of Health Professions requires an extensive nationwide Background Report which includes, but is not limited to, Oklahoma State Bureau of Investigation (OSBI) background searches for sex offender, violent offender, and criminal history.
+The student is responsible for the cost of the Background Report, which must be paid by credit card or money order only Clinical agency representative(s) review the reports that have any criminal history (or "hits on the designated areas of concern") The facility alone can accept or deny clinical access to a student if a student is denied access to clinical sites, he/she will be unable to successfully complete the course or the program Any break in continuous enrollment will require another complete Background Report.

-Drug Testing: Drug testing is required for all students in the Division of Health Professions.
-Each student must have a random drug test prior to the first clinical assignment.
+Drug Testing: Drug testing is required for all students in the Division of Health Professions Each student must have a random drug test prior to the first clinical assignment.
 The fee will be paid with the tuition and other fees for the semester in the program where actual clinical assignments begin.
 Random drug tests will be done on a predetermined date.
 Any break in continuous enrollment will require an additional random test.
+AUAs and LPNs with positive drug screen results must be reported to the Oklahoma Board of Nursing.